colarusso/flashcards/README.md

 ### Pro Tips

+* The percentage in the parenthetical at the top of a card is a measure of the system's confidence in you getting the card right.
+Also, the system will move the cards with the lowest confidence score to the top of your stack.
+So once you start to consistently see high percentages, you know you're doing well.
+FYI, this score is an approximation of the [Wilson Confidence Interval](https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval#Wilson_score_interval).
-If you place the url for an image in either the "front" or "back" column of your sheet, the web app will display the image (e.g., the picture of a state flag from wikipedia).
-Also, you aren't restricted to plain text.
-You can use html to write your cards.
+* If you place the url for an image (`.jpg`, `.gif`, or `.png`) in either the "front" or "back" column of your sheet, the web app will display the image (e.g., the picture of a state flag from wikipedia).
+* You can add multiple tables to a single base, making it easy for you to switch between them in the web app.
+* You aren't restricted to plain text.
+You can use html to when wrting your cards.

 ### Your API Key